quarkly/developer-docs/docs/getting-started.md

 import atomize from "@quarkly/atomize";
 ```

 4. Then after importing, add override descriptions which will be used later.
-We'll add only a button description.
-Let's call it `My Button`, apply the props from the `Button` primitive and specify the caption `color`.
+We'll just add a button description.
+Let's call it `My Button`, apply the props from the `Button` primitive, and specify the caption `color`.

 ```js
 const overrides = {